Abburi Chayadevi

-Abburi Chayadevi (13 October 1933 in Rajahmundry, East Godavari district, Andhra Pradesh – 28 June 2019 in Hyderabad, Telangana) was a Telugu Indian fiction writer.
-She won the Sahitya Akademi Award in 2005, for her work Tana Margam (Short Stories).
+Abburi Chayadevi (1933–2019) was a Telugu Indian fiction writer.
+She won the Sahitya Akademi Award in 2005 for Tana Margam.

 Biography

+Chayadevi was born 13 October 1933 in Rajahmundry, India.

-Chaya Devi was active in literary circles since the fifties and even in her 70s, was still known as a creative feminist writer.
+Chayadevi was active in literary circles since the fifties and even in her 70s, was still known as a creative feminist writer.
 She was born in a brahmin family She also translated German fiction.
 Her stories have been translated into English and Spanish besides many Indian languages.

 She served as librarian at the Jawaharlal Nehru University, New Delhi in the sixties.

 She was a council member of Kendra Sahitya Akademi (1998-2002).

 Chayadevi's husband, Abburi Varadarajeswara Rao, was a writer, critic and former Chairman of the Official Languages Commission.

 She was also the daughter-in-law of Abburi Ramakrishna Rao, a pioneer of the romantic first and later the progressive literary movement.

+Chayadevi died 28 June 2019 in Hyderabad, Telangana.